grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

 file which will map the item to all collections to which it belongs.

-As input to this application, you should reuse the CSV file created above (by running prep/itemHdl_colHdl_ResearchPubEra.sh).
+As input to this application, you should reuse the CSV file created above (by running prep/itemHdl_colHdl_AllPub.sh or prep/itemHdl_colHdl_ResearchPubEra.sh).
 However this time the application will use the columns specified for Handle-format, CSV3.

 The resulting file (in Handle-format, CSV3) is almost identical to a Batch Metadata Editing Tool (BMET) CSV file except that items are